Super middleweight: 1990–2007

 Since the early 1990s, there has been a highly competitive super middleweight division in Britain and Ireland, including the rivalry between Nigel Benn, Chris Eubank, and Michael Watson, which included two memorable fights and the tragic injury to Watson, followed by the emergence of Steve Collins, who defeated Benn and Eubank, before retiring and vacating the title, as well as the 10-year reign of Joe Calzaghe.
 In addition, fellow Brits Richie Woodhall and Robin Reid also held versions of the title between 1996–97 and 1997–98.
 During this decade, Americans James Toney and Roy Jones Jr. also reigned as champions.
 In 2007, two champions of the division, the undefeated Calzaghe and the likewise undefeated Mikkel Kessler, had a title unification fight which Calzaghe won by a unanimous decision to become the unified super middleweight champion of the world.

 2008–present

 At the end of the 2000s and start of the 2010s the division was one of the most active in boxing with the likes of Lucian Bute, Andre Ward, Andre Dirrell, Carl Froch, Mikkel Kessler, Anthony Mundine, Arthur Abraham, Robert Stieglitz, Sakio Bika, Allan Green, Jesse Brinkley, Librado Andrade, Edison Miranda and Jermain Taylor.
 This was showcased with Showtime's, Super Six World Boxing Classic that sought out to find the best super middleweight in the world at the time.
 Andre Ward went on to defeat Carl Froch by unanimous decision and win the tournament in late 2011.

-On November 6, 2021, Canelo Álvarez became the first undisputed champion of the division.
+On November 6, 2021, Canelo Álvarez became the first undisputed champion of the division in the four belt era.